 - Elizabeth Axton was awarded a Young Investigator Award at the recent LPI Diet and Optimum Heath Conference on campus in September 2015.
 Her presentation, which focused on her research in Dr. Fred Stevens' group, was titled "Vitamin C and allopurinol prevent nitrate tolerance in endothelial cells."

 - Anna Chlebowski's presentation - "Developmental toxicity and AHR induction of nitrated PAHs" - received an award for the 2015 Young Scientist Award for the Best Oral Presentation at this summer's ISPAC annual meeting.
-Anna was the presenter and co authors were William Bisson, Robert Tanguay, and Staci Simonich.
+Anna was the presenter and co authors were William bisson, Robyn Tanguay, and Staci Simonich.

-- Dr. Robert Tanguay has been awarded a new $300,000, 3-year grant from NSF entitled "Integrating nanoparticle design and in vivo testing to proactively reduce environmental impacts.
+- Dr. Robyn Tanguay has been awarded a new $300,000, 3-year grant from NSF entitled "Integrating nanoparticle design and in vivo testing to proactively reduce environmental impacts.

 - Anna Chlebowski was awarded an F31 NRSA pre-doctoral training grant from NIEHS for her project entitled "Toxicology and environmental Occurrence of Novel Nitrated PAHs" working with Drs.
 Simonich and Tanguay.

 - Amy Bortvedt, of Dr. Stacey Harper's laboratory, has been awarded an Undergradaute Research, Innovation, Scholarship and Creativity (URISC) Summer 2015 Award for her proposal "Impacts of Nanoencapsulation on Pesticide Toxicity, Stability and Persistence."